andotalao24/andotalao24.github.io/_pages/about.md

 I am a first-year Master student in Computer Science at UMass Amherst where I am lucky to do research at [IESL lab](http://www.iesl.cs.umass.edu/).
 I finished my undergraduate study in Computer Science at HKUST in 2022.
 In the past, I was a research assitant at [SMART lab](https://hkustsmartlab.netlify.app/) and an NLP research intern at [IDEA](https://www.idea.edu.cn/en/about-team.html).

 I am especially interested in label-efficient learning / weakly-supervised learning and improving the robustness and interpretability of neural networks.
 I am particularly enthusiastic about applying the implication to biology and medicine where labeled data are scarce and trustworthiness is valued.
 Correspondingly, I have worked on various tasks with diverse kinds of data involving texts, images and videos.
 Currently, I focus on efficient methods for NLP in a low-resource scenario and am actively exploring large language models.
-I am also broadly interested in imbalanced learning, meta learning,  multimodality and neural science.
+I am also broadly interested in explainability,  multimodality and neural science.

+UPDATE: Seeing the success of GPT4, I am rethinking my future research recently.

 Apart from research, I am also interested in entreprenuership which helps me consider my future research area.
 I took a minor in entreprenuership at HKUST and one of my favourite courses at HKUST is IT entreprenuership taught by [Prof. Gary Chan](https://www.cse.ust.hk/~gchan/).
 My internship at the CTO lab of [IDEA](https://www.idea.edu.cn/en) was also about collaborating with a unicorn startup.